Getting back to shape after delivery is not easy.

 Checklist for a safe weight-training workout for new moms

-Make sure you cross everything on this checklist, before you start doing some hardcore weight training sessions.
+When can I lift weight after C-section?
+Well, make sure you cross everything on this checklist, before you start doing some hardcore weight training sessions.

 If you can't mark OK for everything in the checklist, you should instead start with some gentle exercises, from regaining control of your pelvis muscles to gentle stretching.